clojurewerkz/envision/README.md

 http://localhost:4000/templates/index.html
 ```

+If you don't want to start an HTTP server, or don't have Python installed, just open `templates/index_file.html`
+static file in your browser.

 And see the resulting graphs:

 ![Preview](https://www.evernote.com/shard/s9/sh/b5f9b88c-388b-49f0-bdab-c4b3a4672e6e/9ec30e428b7887932c669bf08dbdc468/res/00bb2677-6134-4254-adf2-c68a3ed7f2d7/skitch.png?resizeSmall&width=300)

-We decided to use Jekyll, since sometimes `d3` doesn't like `file://` protocol.
-However, you can just
+We decided to use an simple HTTP server by default, since sometimes `d3` doesn't like `file://` protocol.
+However,
-open open `templates/index_file.html` in your browser and get pretty much same result.
+you can always just open `templates/index_file.html` in your browser and get pretty much same result.

 ## Chart configuration